 New workers generally observe and help experienced repairers for 3 to 6 months to start.
 As they learn, workers gradually become more independent while still under supervision.

 Each piece of equipment is different, so medical equipment repairers must learn each one separately.
 In some cases, this requires studying a machine’s technical specifications and operating manual.
 Medical device manufacturers also may provide technical training.

 Medical equipment technology is rapidly evolving, and new devices are frequently introduced.
 Repairers must continually update their skills and knowledge of new technologies and equipment through seminars and self-study.
 The original equipment manufacturers (OEMs) may also offer training.

 Licenses, Certifications, and Registrations

 Although not mandatory, certification can demonstrate competence and professionalism, making candidates more attractive to employers.
 It can also increase a repairer’s opportunities for advancement.
-Most employers, particularly in hospitals, often pay for their in-house medical repairers to become certified.
+Most manufacturers and employers, particularly those in hospitals, often pay for their in-house medical repairers to become certified.

 Communication skills.
 Medical equipment repairers must effectively communicate technical information by telephone, in writing, and in person when speaking to clients, supervisors, and co-workers.

 Dexterity.
 Many tasks, such as connecting or attaching parts and using hand tools, require a steady hand and good hand-eye coordination.